DSupps/restaurant_sales/README.md

 ## DATA CLEANING

+I want to create some summary statistics (mean, maximum, minimum values) to find some insights.
+In order to draw accuarete insights, I need my to data to be accuarate.
+First thing I did was check for any missing values.
+Performing any statisitcal analysis on datasets without taking care of invalid entries may cause innacurate analysis.

 ### Step 1) Check for Null Values

 Confirm if my dataset had any null values.
 Removing any null values so the performance and accuracy of the data are not adversely affected.